Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 Duration: 5

 When you are done with the demo, to tear down the AWS resources, simply go to the [Cloudformation](https://console.aws.amazon.com/cloudformation/home?stacks) console.
-Select the Cloudformation template you used to deploy the jumphost at the start of the demo, then click the `Delete` tab.
+Select the Cloudformation template you used to deploy the jumphost at the start of the demo, also the template for Amazon Managed Flink if you optionally deployed it, then click the `Delete` tab.

 See example screen capture below.